wei-efrei-2k17/wei-efrei-2k17.github.io/api.md

 AdopteUnFillot use Laravel 5.4 to provide a REST API.
 The API code is located in `/server/`

 !> This API will only reply correctly to a `X-Requested-With: XMLHttpRequest` request with a `Authorization: Bearer <api_token>` Header!
+Otherwise you may recive an `{"error":"Unauthenticated."}` response.

 ## Getting started